aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/htmlloadoptions/_index.md

 ```

-Indicates whether support the layout of <div> tag when the html file contains <div> tags.
+Indicates whether support the layout of `<div>` tag when the html file contains it.
 The default value is false.

 **Parameters:**
 | Parameter | Type | Description |